Our website uses cookies for statistical purposes.

 The Lithuanian authorities promote many attractive investments, many aiming at large investment projects that can be developed by foreign investors who dispose of a large capital, which can start their business by opening a joint stock company in Lithuania

 According to the Lithuanian Ministry of Economy and Innovation, large investments can benefit from many tax reductions and incentives.
-One of the projects available in this case is for very large investments, of minimum EUR 20 million, which can create at least 150 full-time jobs.
+One of the projects available in this case is for very large investments, of a minimum EUR 20 million, which can create at least 150 full-time jobs.

+Another criterion is to maintain the jobs created for a period of a minimum of 5 years.
+These criteria are available for those who can invest in 1) manufacturing, 2) internet hosting services, 3) data processing.
 Thus, investors who can open a Lithuanian company that has these basic characteristics can benefit from a full exemption on the corporate tax (charged at a rate of 0% for a period of up to 20 years).

+The project has a national coverage, but if the investors will opt to start the process of company registration in Lithuania in Vilnius, the capital requirement will increase at EUR 30 million.
 This type of project can be ideally carried through a joint stock company in Lithuania, therefore we invite foreign investors to contact our team of specialists for advice on any other matter concerning this legal entity.